Murder of Deborah Linsley: Death

 At some point before the journey ended, Linsley was stabbed to death.
 She sustained eleven stab wounds to the face, neck and abdomen, of which at least five were to the area around the heart.
 One of these wounds was the cause of death.
-When the train arrived on to Victoria's platform two at 14:50, a British Rail porter (as was customary) walked through the train.
+When the train arrived on Platform 2 at Victoria at 14:50, a British Rail porter (as was customary) checked the train.
 The carriage floor and seat were covered in blood.
 Some of this was discovered to be that of Linsley's killer, who had been injured in the struggle.
 Linsley had defence wounds on her hands, and a spokesman for Scotland Yard said that she may have been trying to defend herself from a sex attack, though police did not find any evidence of sexual interference.

 Linsley's funeral took place at Holy Trinity Church, Bromley on 22 April, and she was buried in a nearby cemetery.
 The cortege was accompanied by a police escort between the church and cemetery, where Deborah Linsley was buried in the bridesmaid's dress she would have worn at her brother's wedding.

-British Rail had been slowly phasing out carriages of the type in which Linsley died, and within a week of the murder it announced that the number used on off-peak journeys—such as Linsley had been travelling on—would be reduced to minimise the chance of passengers being isolated.
+British Rail had been slowly phasing out carriages of the type in which Linsley died, and within a week of the murder it announced that the number used on off-peak services – such as Linsley had been travelling on – would be reduced to minimise the chance of passengers being isolated.
 A broad red band was painted along the cantrail of coaches without corridors to allow passengers to identify them before boarding.

 Investigation

-The Metropolitan Police's senior investigating officer, Superintendent Guy Mills described the crime as "savage and brutal".
+The Metropolitan Police's senior investigating officer, Superintendent Guy Mills, described the crime as "savage and brutal".
 He highlighted that because the compartment Linsley was travelling in had no corridor, she had had no means of escape, "apart from through the side doors onto the track".
 On account of the ferocity of the attack, Mills suggested that it was unlikely to have been the killer's first.
 The short duration of the Brixton–Victoria journey – six minutes – suggested Linsley might have known her attacker.

 Although approximately 70 people had boarded and departed the train by the time it arrived at Victoria, the only potential witness appears to have been a French au pair who reported hearing loud screams soon after the train had departed Brixton.

 Of interest to police were the following individuals: